 The Group monitors its capital structure on the basis of a net debt-to-adjusted capital ratio.
-For this purpose, the Group defines net debt as total debt (which includes interest-bearing borrowings, and trade and other payables) less cash and cash equivalents and pledged deposits.
+For this purpose, the Group defines net debt as total debt (which includes payables and accrued charges and lease liabilities) less cash and cash equivalents and pledged deposits.
 Adjusted capital comprises all components of equity.

-During 2020, the Group's strategy, which remains unchanged from 2019, is to maintain the net debt-to-adjusted capital ratio at a percentage that is below 30%.
+During 2021, the Group's strategy, which remains unchanged from 2020, is to maintain the net debt-to-adjusted capital ratio at a percentage that is below 30%.
 Pursuant to this strategy, the Group may adjust the amount of dividends paid to shareholders, issue new shares, return capital to shareholders, raise new debt financing or sell assets to reduce debt.

-25 SHARE CAPITAL (Continued)
+26 SHARE CAPITAL (Continued)